-FACTORS factor-names < / option > ;
+FACTORS factor ... factor </ option>;

-You use the FACTORS statement to start the construction of a new design by naming the factors in the design.
-The FACTORS statement clears all previous specifications for the design (number of runs, block size, and so on).
-Use it when you want to start a new design.
+The FACTORS statement starts the construction of a new design by naming the factors in the design.
+The FACTORS statement clears all previous specifications for the design (number of runs, block size, and so on); use it when you want to start a new design.

-NOTE: The FACTORS statement should be the first statement following the PROC FACTEX statement.
+NOTE: If you want to specify the FACTORS statement, it must be the first statement following the PROC FACTEX statement.